weni-ai/rapidpro-apps/channel_stats/README.md

 # RapidPro Apps

-To work properly, the `channel_stats` app must be in `PROJECT_ROOT/apps` directory, Once in it, include on project settings as follow:
+To work properly, the `channel_stats` app must be in `PROJECT_ROOT/apps` directory.
+Once in it, include on project settings and, optionally, add the middleware to registry the URLs on API explorer:

 Settings:
 ```python